 Asics Stock Performance

-ASICS has a performance score of 1 on a scale of 0 to 100.
-The firm shows a Beta (market volatility) of -0.57, which signifies possible diversification benefits within a given portfolio.
+On a scale of 0 to 100, ASICS holds a performance score of 4.
+The firm shows a Beta (market volatility) of -0.75, which signifies possible diversification benefits within a given portfolio.
 As returns on the market increase, returns on owning ASICS are expected to decrease at a much lower rate.
 During the bear market, ASICS is likely to outperform the market.
-ASICS now shows a risk of 5.76%.
-Please confirm ASICS value at risk, kurtosis, and the relationship between the sortino ratio and semi variance , to decide if ASICS will be following its price patterns.
+Please check ASICS's information ratio, value at risk, kurtosis, as well as the relationship between the sortino ratio and semi variance , to make a quick decision on whether ASICS's price patterns will revert.

 Risk-Adjusted Performance